xxnuo/MusicFreePluginsHub/README.md

 # MusicFreePluginsHub

-自用 MusicFree 插件订阅聚合器 - Github Actions 每天自动检测同步上游更新
+A personal MusicFree plugin subscription aggregator - Github Actions automatically detects and synchronizes updates daily.

-## 懒人订阅链接：
+## Lazy Subscriber Link:

-国内：
+Behind the wall:

 https://musicfreepluginshub.2020818.xyz/plugins.json

-国外：
+International:

 https://musicfreepluginshub.pages.dev/plugins.json

-## 自行部署
+## Self-Deployment

-fork 后 enable actions，设置仓库的 Action 菜单中的 Workflow permissions 为 Read and write，Actions 可手动触发、自动在 UTC 20:00 执行，生成 plugins.json。
+After forking and enabling actions, set the Workflow permissions in the Action menu of the repository to Read and write.
+Actions can be triggered manually or automatically execute at UTC 20:00, generating a plugins.json file.

-自行获取自己可访问的 plugins.json 直链地址即可使用。
+Obtain the direct link to your own accessible plugins.json to use.

-懒人链接是通过 cloudflare pages 部署的，你也可以在类似的 vercel、GitHub Pages、Netlify 等平台上部署直链并通过绑定自定义域名以便墙内访问。
+The lazy link is deployed through Cloudflare Pages.
+You can also deploy direct links on similar platforms like Vercel, GitHub Pages, Netlify, etc., and bind a custom domain for access within the wall.